-b) Would the project create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact the release of hazardous materials into the environment?
-X c) •) Would the project emit hazardous emissions or Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact substances, or waste within one-quarter mile of an existing or proposed school?
-X
+Less Than Significant b) Would the project create a significant hazard to the Potentially with Less Than public or the environment through reasonably Significant Mitigation Significant foreseeable upset and accident conditions involving Impact Incorporated Impact No Impact the release of hazardous materials into the [C] environment? \boxtimes on in omnerio.